Organize Your Data with NPSP

 Check out the Engage Stakeholders with Salesforce for Nonprofits trail for more details about these tools.

 It’s helpful to see how all of the objects work in practice to get a deeper understanding of NPSP.
-So in the next unit, we meet our friends at the (fictional) nonprofit No More Homelessness (NMH) and see how they use NPSP to manage their relationships.
+So in the next unit, we meet an example nonprofit and see how it uses NPSP to manage its relationships.

 Resources